jecki/DHParser/documentation/StepByStepGuide.rst

 Mathematical Philosophy" you will be used to this kind of prose.
 Other than that I find the formal definition easier to understand.
-However, for learning EBNF or any other formalism, it helps in the beginning to translate the meaning of its statements into plain old English.)
+However, for learning EBNF or any other formalism, it helps in the beginning to translate the meaning of its statements into plain language.)

 There are two subtle mistakes in this grammar.
 If you can figure them out just by thinking about it, feel free to correct the grammar right now.
 (Would